-- Another time it is good to get a second opinion is if the initial back surgery did not work and another surgery is being proposed.
+- It is also good to get a second opinion if the initial back surgery did not work and another surgery is being proposed.
 This advice is especially true if it involves fusing further segments of the spine.
 Often, if the initial fusion surgery does not work, further surgery will not be helpful.
 Only in very specific circumstances (i.e. pseudoarthrosis) is further surgery likely to be beneficial.

 - There are times when a surgeon will ask a patient to get a confirmatory opinion prior to proceeding with surgery.
-In these cases it is often best to let the treating surgeon pick the second opinion as they are best able to determine whose opinion they would value.
+In these cases, it is often best to let the treating surgeon pick the source for the second opinion, as they are best able to determine whose opinion they would value.

-Otherwise, picking a surgeon for a second opinion is often difficult.
-As previously stated, the goal is to get an opinion from a skilled, experienced and ethical surgeon.
+Picking a surgeon for a second opinion is often difficult.
+As previously stated, the goal is to get an opinion from a skilled, experienced, and ethical surgeon.
 While it is not perfect, word of mouth is probably still the best measure as to who could be helpful in the second opinion process.
-This is, however, still a relatively arbitrary process.
+However, this is still a relatively arbitrary process.

 In addition to physically going to a surgeon for a second opinion, there are now some online second opinion services available, including services from surgeons who will look at your medical information online and provide a second opinion, as well as radiology services, with radiologists who view your x-rays, MRI scans, etc., and provide a second opinion.

-The online services have the potential benefit of obtaining an unbiased opinion (ie the online service is not going to benefit if you have the surgery), and the obvious drawback is that they do not evaluate you and your condition in person.
+The online services have the potential benefit of providing an unbiased opinion (i.e. the online service is not going to benefit financially if you have surgery), and the obvious drawback is that they do not evaluate you and your condition in person.

 At a minimum, you should cover these topics with the surgeon:

-- Learn exactly what the risks and possible complications of the procedure are
+- Get details about all the risks and possible complications of the procedure.

 As a general rule, be very wary of second opinions from surgeons who: